Does USF offer a part-time program?

 The USF School of Law accepts applications for visiting students.
 Visiting applicants must have completed at least one academic year and be in good academic standing at an ABA-accredited law school or an ABA provisionally approved law school.
 Visiting students must also receive permission from their home school to attend USF.

 The application fee is $60.
-For more information about tuition and fees, please view the financial aid section.
+For more information about tuition and fees, please view the tuition & aid pages of the site.

 If accepted by the admissions committee, applicants will be notified and required to pay an acceptance deposit.
 The deposit is neither waived nor deferred under any circumstances.
 If the applicant registers for classes, the non-refundable deposit is credited in full toward tuition charges for the fall semester of the year of admission.